 – Even though the tips in the bars and restaurants are never included in the price, it is customary to tip at least 10%.

 – Make your trip to Zagreb even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Zagreb or around the area.
+Check out Tripadvisor for all the activities and organized tours in Zagreb or around the area.
+Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!